danielhpavey/eleventy-base-blog-natasha/content/about.md

 I have extensive skills in performance (theatre, live art, dance and music), marketing, facilitation, communications, content creation, youth engagement, political organisation, de-escalation, working with a budget, event planning, management and team/ movement building.

+## Mission Statement:

+I strongly believe that we, as artists and producers, have a massive role to play in the climate emergency.
+Media and structures of political power are failing us.
+I have experienced the arts to be a place to express anger and anxiety around this but also a place to find collective joy and hope.
+I’m grateful that I’ve had access to the arts to pull me out of low moments.
+I aspire to share this hope with others, ensure everyone has access to this and to equally turn this hope into action.
+I’ve seen it happen.
+I’ve helped initiate this change.
+I pride myself in pushing boundaries as an activist to encourage creative industries to take responsibility for their part to play.
+I will continue to dedicate myself and my career to doing this.